MatthewRDodds/pry-measure/README.md

 ## Helper methods

-A `pry_measure` helper method is added which takes arguments for number of times to execute and number of times to run (defaults to 1 and 10, respectively):
+A `pry_measure` helper method is added which takes arguments for number of times to execute and number of times to run (both default to just 1):

   ```ruby
   pry(main)> pry_measure(2, 200000) do